 BIO

-American soprano Donata Cucinotta has been recognized for her versatile and powerful performances on opera, musical, and concert stages.
-Recent career highlights include performances with Michael Tilson Thomas and the Louisville Orchestra, a Lincoln Center debut with the Queens Symphony Orchestra, and multiple performances with Jack Everly and the Indianapolis Pops where Tom Alvarez of the Indy Star noted her “jaw-dropping solo during ‘O Holy Night.’
+Italian- American soprano Donata Cucinotta has been recognized for her versatile and powerful performances on opera, musical theater, and concert stages.
+Career highlights include performances with Michael Tilson Thomas as the Soprano Soloist in Grace with the Louisville Orchestra, a Lincoln Center debut as the Soprano Soloist of Mario Jazzetti’s The Life and the Faith…. with the Queens Symphony Orchestra, and multiple performances with Jack Everly and the Indianapolis Pops where Tom Alvarez of the Indy Star noted her “jaw-dropping solo during ‘O Holy Night.’
 [Her] performance was one of the most breathtaking I have seen on any stage anywhere, anytime.”

 “Cucinotta’s fiery soprano opened up with a blistering top, square on, raising goose bumps in the best possible way.”